jamestrew/sql-parse/README.md

 ## sql-parse

-Build on top of tree-sitter (language parser) to allow for semantic searches and perform operations of the SQL code found within Python code.
+Build on top of tree-sitter (language parser) to allow for semantic searches and perform operations on SQL code found within Python code.

 #### Usage